How to Cook Leeks

 How Do I Store Leeks?
 And How Long Will Leeks Keep?

-Don’t trim or wash them until you are ready to use them (the roots and dark green leaves help them last longer, up to 2 weeks).
+For leeks to last as long as possible, don’t trim or wash them until you are ready to use them (the roots and dark green leaves help them last longer, up to 2 weeks).
+Or if you do want to cut your leeks for a recipe, do it only a couple of days ahead of time.
 Leeks will last in the refrigerator for at about two weeks, loosely wrapped in a plastic bag.

 Some great recipes that include leeks:

 - Braised Baby Artichokes with Leeks and Capers

 - Roasted Cauliflower, Brussels Sprouts and Leeks with Spicy Drizzle

 - Mashed Yukon and Sweet Potatoes with Sauteed Leeks